Self-driving cars are no longer fantastical inventions of the future. They are on the roads and already causing accidents.

-Google, Uber, Tesla, Ford and others are on a “fast track” to mass manufacturing self-driving cars.
+Google, Uber, Tesla, Ford, and others are on a “fast track” to mass manufacturing self-driving cars.
 A BI Intelligence report predicts that there could be as many as 10 million self-driving cars on the road by 2020.

 Companies like Uber and Google are actively testing cars that will eliminate the need for driver intervention altogether.
-Uber launched their first fleet of self-driving cars in Pittsburgh, and recently purchased Otto, a self-driving truck startup.

 We Aren’t Ready to Ditch Human Drivers Yet

-The technology required for fully autonomous cars is extremely complex—which is why human intervention is still necessary.
+The technology required for fully autonomous driving is extremely complex—which is why human intervention is still necessary.
 It isn’t enough for the software to detect objects in front of them; the software must be able to mimic human reasoning and even ethics.